cirosantilli/markdown-style-guide/index.md

 - visual wrapping does not significantly reduce the readability of Markdown, since the only language feature that can be indented to indicate hierarchy are nested lists.
 - at some point GitHub translated single newlines to line breaks in READMEs, and still does so on comments.
 Who knows which engine will be the next to do it?

+## What to mark as code

+Use code blocks or inline code for:

+-   executable.
+E.g.:

+        `gcc` is the best compiler available.

+    Differentiate between tool and the name of related projects.
+E.g.: `gcc` vs GCC.

+-   file paths.

+-   terms related to computers that you don't want to add to your dictionary.

+Don't mark as code:

+-   names of projects.
+E.g.: GCC.

+-   names of libraries.
+E.g.: libc, glibc.

 # Block elements

 ## Line breaks